industrialdev/wicket-wp-account-centre/docs/ORM/guides/ACTIVE-SITES.md

 # Active Site Config Docs

 This folder contains documentation snapshots of active site override configurations.
-These files are not runtime configuration, but they are intended to mirror the real site override files for sites currently using `wicket-lib-org-roster`.
+These files are not runtime configuration, but they are intended to mirror the real site override files for sites currently using the org-roster feature (`WicketORM\`).

 ## Current Site Mappings